gmarkall/nbep-7/README.md

 As an alternative to calling the `set_memory_manager` function, an environment variable can be used to set the memory manager.
-The value of the environment variable should be the name of the memory manager plugin class, i.e.:
+The value of the environment variable should be the name of the module containing the memory manager in its global scope, named `_numba_memory_manager`:

 ```
-export NUMBA_CUDA_MEMORY_MANAGER="<class>"
+export NUMBA_CUDA_MEMORY_MANAGER="<module>"
 ```

-When this variable is set, Numba will automatically use the specified memory manager class.
+When this variable is set, Numba will automatically use the memory manager from the specified module.
 Calls to `set_memory_manager` will issue a warning, but otherwise be ignored.

 ### Plugin Base Classes